Poisoned, Part 1.

-How Mold, Metals, Formaldehyde and Lyme Disease Made Me Ridiculously Sick and What I'm Doing About It.
+How Mold, Metals, Formaldehyde and Lyme Made Me Ridiculously Sick and Broke My Brain (and What I Did About It).

 June, 2016.
 At home suffocating on the floor.